Coldcard/firmware/docs/bitcoin-core-usage.md

 - select your newly created descriptor wallet in the wallet pulldown (top left)
 - paste the `importdescriptor` command.
 It should respond with a success message

-NOTE: If you are importing an existing wallet this way, with UTXO on the blockchain, you may need to rescan and/or delete "timestamp=now" from the command.
-If the balance is zero this is why.
+NOTE: If you are importing an existing wallet this way, with UTXO already on the blockchain, you may need to rescan by changing "timestamp=now" to "timestamp=0" for enable a full rescan.
+If the balance is zero this is probably why.

 ### Bitcoin Core v0.19.0+